Health System: Emergency Medical Services - GF (5600P)

 Percent of Ambulance Emergency Service Calls Responded to On Time per Contract Standards

-American Medical Response (AMR) maintains a high level of response time compliance, well above their contractual requirement of 90 percent, in spite of steadily increasing 9-1-1 responses and transports.
-Their success is due to their close monitoring of late calls, routine re-education of paramedics and EMT's, and re-evaluating staffing and ambulance needs based on previous trends.
+AMR's high level of response time compliance, in spite of steadily increasing 9-1-1 responses and transports, is due to their close monitoring of late calls with EMS and Public Safety Communications, routine re-education of paramedics and emergency medical technicians, and re-evaluating staffing and ambulance needs based on previous trends.